• Skip to main content

 Why use a kitchen scale?

 If you've been looking through my recipes, you may have noticed that I use weight measurements.
-I know most people in the US use volumetric measurements like cups and tablespoons, but using a scale is better AND easier.
+I know most people in the US use volumetric measurements like cups and tablespoons, but using a kitchen scale is better AND easier.
 Here's why:

 The Importance of Precision